ChewKeanHo/AutomataCI/.github/ISSUE_TEMPLATE/Bug.md

 # Steps to Reproduce (COMPULSORY)
 ```
 Please specify all the steps required to re-produce the problem.
+If the
+developers are not able to reproduce a recognizable symptom then this ticket
+shall be closed as will not implement.
 ```